Rock Radio Heaven (C)

 Died: July, 2005

-Notes: Long-time manager at CING-FM, did a reggae show there for years.
+Notes: Long-time manager at CING-FM, did a reggae show there for several years.
 Died of cancer at 58.

 HOWARD CLARK